oblio360/oblio-blog/_posts/2016-08-23-rpm-install.md

     %define          debug_package %{nil}
     %define        __os_install_post %{_dbpath}/brp-compress

 A bit of boilerplate.
-As a note, everything starting with "%" defined a rpmspec section, so it's important.
+As a note, everything starting with "%" defines a rpmspec section, so it's important.

     Summary: A test dependency rpm package
     Name: testdependency